o-ran-sc/ric-plt-lib-rmr/docs/developer-guide.rst

 nano

   Source which is tightly coupled with the underlying Nanomsg library.
-(Nanomsg has been dreprecated, but the RMR source remains as an example.)
+(Nanomsg has been deprecated, but the RMR source remains as an example.)

 nng